-Psychology majors can pursue work as a psychologist, mental health counselor, or survey researcher or in other specialties, such as forensic psychology, grief counseling, or developmental psychology.
-It’s important to note that many of these specialties require study at the graduate level as well as potential licensing and certification requirements.
-However, there are career paths, such as that of an HR specialist, caseworker, or veterans counselor that do not require an advanced degree.
+Psychology majors can pursue work as psychologists, mental health counselors, or survey researchers, or in other specialties such as forensic psychology, grief counseling, or developmental psychology.
+It’s important to note that many of these specialties require study at the graduate level, as well as potential licensing and certification requirements.
+However, there are career paths, such as that of an HR specialist, caseworker, or veteran’s counselor that do not require an advanced degree.

-According to the BLS, a number of career paths are open to behavioral science graduates including those as a health service manager, human resource specialist, social services manager.
-All three of these careers require a bachelor’s degree.
-Additional opportunities may become available with further education or certifications.
+According to the U.S. Bureau of Labor Statistics (BLS), a number of career paths are open to behavioral science graduates.
+These include health service manager and social services manager; both of these careers require a bachelor’s degree

 Behavioral Science vs. Psychology Degree: Which Is Right for You?